The GW Rheumatology Fellowship Program is a two-year advanced medical training program fully accredited by the ACGME.

 Outpatient clinic service

-Throughout their fellowship, fellows maintain two continuity clinics in which they follow their own panel of patients longitudinally.
+Throughout their fellowship, fellows maintain three continuity clinics in which they follow their own panel of patients longitudinally.
 Through these continuity clinics, fellows are responsible for all aspects of the patients’ care with support and guidance from rheumatology faculty.
 The case mix in the fellows’ continuity clinics includes the full spectrum of rheumatic diseases.
 It is expected that fellows will progressively learn to manage the longitudinal care of patients independently and comprehensively with musculoskeletal and rheumatic diseases.
 Fellows will gain additional clinical exposure to rheumatology patients by joining faculty in their specialized clinics including myositis clinic and musculoskeletal ultrasound clinic.

 GW Fellowship Conferences